CREWdecisions/elicitr/tests/testthat/_snaps/import_data.md

       Error in `import_data()`:
       !
 Unsupported file extension:
       i See `elicitr::import_data()`.
-      x The file extension is .txt, supported are .csv or .xlsx
+      x The file extension is .txt, supported are .csv or .xlsx.

 ---